P4-vSwitch/vagrant/README.md

-## PISCES Test Environment
+## PISCES Simulation Environment

-Following provides instructions on how to setup virtual machines for the PISCES test environment along with some example P4 programs.
+Following provides instructions on how to setup virtual machines for the PISCES simulation environment along with some example P4 programs.

 ### Setup Virtual Machines (VMs)